Cima History, Family Crest & Coats of Arms

 Early History of the Cima family

-Another 315 words (22 lines of text) covering the years 1459, 1517, 1570, and 1630 are included under the topic Early Cima History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cima research.
+Another 100 words (7 lines of text) covering the years 1459, 1517, 1570, and 1630 are included under the topic Early Cima History in all our PDF Extended History products and printed products wherever possible.

 Cima Spelling Variations